B. rustc Command-Line Interface¶

 Caution

-This code generation option is outside the scope of the Ferrocene qualification, and must not be used in a safety critical context.
+This argument is outside the scope of the Ferrocene qualification, and must not be used in a safety critical context.
 Its documentation is presented for your convenience.

 Code generation option